top of page

 Proposed development sites (source: Enfield Council draft Local Plan, Appendix C)

-• The proposals to build 9,000+ homes on current Green Belt land near us were insisted on by Labour Councillors, even though their position does not align with the London Plan or the government's proposals - the fields here are not 'brownfield' or of lower quality and visually less appealing ('grey belt'), nor are improvements to local infrastructure planned.
+• The proposals to build 9,000+ homes on current Green Belt land near us were insisted on by Labour Councillors, even though their position does not align with the London Plan or the government's proposals - the fields here are not 'brownfield' or of lower quality and visually less appealing ('grey belt'), nor are improvements to local infrastructure planned and TfL do not consider the proposed building densities to justify increased public transport investment.

 • Enfield Council submitted their final draft Plan for examination in August 2024 and Mr Steven Lee was appointed as the independent examiner by the Secretary of State.